HordesOfGhost/Face_Filter/README.md

 Face Filters using DLIB and Flask.

 Note:
-Image's size preffered: 1920 X 1080
+Image's size preffered: 1920 X 1080.<br>
-If the filter is color other than 'black' background color must be 'black'.
+If the filter is color other than 'black' background color must be 'black'.<br>
-If the filter is 'black' in color background color must be 'white'.
+If the filter is 'black' in color background color must be 'white'.<br>

 Demo: